 - 1. The State Show secretary, having received all entries, shall accept 600 entries, submitted on a state-wide basis by the oldest 4-Hers.
 If, for any reason an entry accepted by the secretary must be cancelled prior to the show, the Secretary shall offer the opening to the next oldest 4-H'er having submitted entry.
 The Show Secretary will notify each agent per county of the names to be scratched by the quota system as well as advising agents if there are no scratches in his county.
 The Agent, in turn, must notify the exhibitors. - 2.
 Parents and Leaders should inform local agent and show secretary if they become aware of scratched entries and must immediately notify the state office via e-mail or written notification, so the space can be assigned to other exhibitors who have submitted eligible entries.
-An up-to-date waiting list will be posted on the 4-H Horse webpage.
+An up-to-date waiting list will be posted on the 4-HHorse webpage.
 The secretary will notify and fill cancellations by rank order.
 All entries agree hereby to this system.
 Scratching without notification to secretary prohibits other members from showing. - 3.
-All scratches must be made by 5:00 PM, September 1, 2020 to be eligible for refund.
+All scratches must be made by 5:00 PM, September 1, 2021 by emailing horse4h@vt.edu to be eligible for refund.
 All scratches and no shows after this deadline automatically forfeit entry fees (regardless of reason).
-Scratches must be confirmed via letter to the State 4-H Horse Show, Animal & Poultry Sciences Department (0306), Virginia Tech, Blacksburg, VA 24061 or via e-mail to leonar@vt.edu.